 Annual withdrawal calculations

-The 4% rule is a popular guideline for retirement planning.
+The 4% withdrawal rule is a popular guideline for retirement planning.
 It suggests withdrawing 4% of your total savings annually, adjusted for inflation, to ensure your funds last 30 years.
 For a $2 million portfolio, this translates to $80,000 annually or $6,667 monthly.
-While helpful, this rule isn’t perfect—it assumes a fixed 60/40 stock-bond split and doesn’t account for unexpected market downturns.
+While helpful, this rule isn’t perfect, it assumes a fixed 60/40 stock-bond split and doesn’t account for unexpected market downturns.
 Financial advisors often recommend adjusting withdrawal rates to match your needs and market conditions.

 Lifestyle considerations